SineadManuel/MusicVisuals/README.md

 }
 ```

 I implemented switch case statements in the draw method so the program could switch between each visual.
-Although there are 7 seperate visual classes, there are only 6 key options to view each visual.
-There are less options because I decided to combine a few visuals together.
+I decided to call a few visual classes together to make the visual more interesting.
 ```Java
 public void draw() {
 	...